- The Evolution of Cloud and SaaS Security

 These often include monitoring and updating admin accounts, permissions, encryptions, and account activity while maintaining the most recent industry compliance restrictions.
 This can be accomplished manually, but time sinks and increased risks of inconsistent monitoring often lead groups to automate their CSPM with a CPSM solution.

-Key Features and Functions of CSPM Solutions
+What Are the Key Features and Functions of CSPM Solutions?

 As a service, CSPM solutions offer a one-stop dashboard that increases visibility into cloud infrastructure and security configurations by continuously monitoring for any compliance or security threats that could put your data at risk, including: